gecio/gecio.github.io/docs/_imke/gettingstarted/index.en.md

 ## Cleanup

-To cleanup the cluster we created, we need to click `Delete` in the iMKE-Dashboard:
+To clean up the cluster we created, we need to click `Delete` in the iMKE-Dashboard:
 ![Step 3](delete_3.png)

 This opens a window where we need to enter the cluster name